neurallayer/awesome-dotnet-datascience/README.md

 ## Domain specific
 * [Lean](https://github.com/QuantConnect/Lean/) - Lean Engine is an open-source algorithmic trading engine built for easy strategy research, backtesting and live trading.
 * [QuantAD](https://www.xcelerit.com/products/quantad/) - Automatic Differentiation tool targeted at Quantitative Finance

+# Contributing

+Your contributions are always welcome!
+Please take a look at the [contribution guidelines](https://github.com/neurallayer/awesome-dotnet-datascience/blob/master/CONTRIBUTING.md) first.

+I will keep some pull requests open if I'm not sure whether those libraries are awesome, you could [vote for them](https://github.com/neurallayer/wesome-dotnet-datascience/pulls) by adding :+1: to them.